Platin21/odin-objc/README.md

 - Addition of more complicated setups with external library's
 - Making a generic class/protocol builder for odin
 - Making a builder for blocks (unsure wether that is easy todo)
+- Seperating the runtime functions in to there own files (not sure if that makes sense)

 ### Licence ###